-The Default button resets the gain to unity (0 dB).
+Use the Default button to reset the gain to unity (0 dB).

-The Invert button allows inversion of a channel to permit phase correction.
+Use the Invert button to invert a channel for phase correction.

-When an audio channel is a non-audio data signal, the controls on the Mixer A or Mixer B menu will be grayed out as shown in the example below.
+When an audio channel is a non-audio data signal, the controls on the Mixer A or Mixer B menu will be grayed out.